artyomtrityak/backbone-package-template/README.md

 ### shared

 This folder contains global modules.
-Anything global you need should be placed here.
+Anything you need to have globally available should be placed here.

 #### shared/app_state.coffee